Calvin and Hobbes by Bill Watterson for December 21, 2011

 36. Missing large

-bclack over 12 years ago
+bclack almost 13 years ago

 This is my favorite Calvin or all time (I’m an engineer).
 I began collecting all strips including Dad’s wisdom based on this comic.
 (BTW to an earlier poster, Calvin’s dad is a patent lawyer, a fact Bill Waterson tried to avoid for the longest time, but revealed when Dad was reading Calvin bedtime stories from work and read from one of his legal briefs)